sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 === Specifying coordinate restrictions while declaring a new chart ===

-The manifold method `chart` has been endowed with the new argument `coord_restrictions`, allowing to define conditions restricting the range of coordinates ([[https://trac.sagemath.org/ticket/32102|#32102]]).
+The manifold method [[https://doc.sagemath.org/html/en/reference/manifolds/sage/manifolds/manifold.html#sage.manifolds.manifold.TopologicalManifold.chart|chart]] has been endowed with the new argument `coord_restrictions`, allowing to define conditions restricting the range of coordinates ([[https://trac.sagemath.org/ticket/32102|#32102]]).
 For instance to define a half disk above the diagonal x+y=0:
 {{{
 sage: M = Manifold(2, 'M')